Nainapatruni-Vinay-Kumar/Model-Based-Development/README.md

 # Model-Based-Development
-I'll add small MBD projects in this repo
+I'll add small MBD projects in this repo using Arduino Mega 2560.